Myanmar pro-democracy protest leader faces murder, treason charges - state media | Law-Order

 Wai Moe Naing was arrested on April 15 when security men rammed him with a car as he led a motorbike protest rally in the central town of Monywa.

-Myanmar Television, in its main evening news bulletin, broadcast a list of charges filed against him, including murder and treason.
+Myanmar Television, in its main evening news bulletin, broadcast a list of charges being sought against him, including murder and treason.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)